ghudgens/omnibus-puppet/README.md

 Puppet Omnibus project
 ======================
 This project creates full-stack platform-specific packages for `puppet` and `puppetmaster`!

-Puppet master package includes configuration for Unicorn Rack server and Nginx.
+This project was designed to be used in a more "enterprisey" environment where dependency versions must be controlled.
-Embedded ruby version can be specified in config/projects/puppet(master).rb
+As such Ruby, and other Gems used by Puppet are locked into specific versions inside config/projects/puppet(master).rb This also means the Puppet Master package includes configuration for Unicorn Rack server and Nginx to handle larger agent loads.

 Installation
 ------------